AI & Technology

 SimplifyMakes complex text easier to read5–10 min/pass

-These features compound.
-Use all of them consistently throughout the day and you're saving time on every single document you touch — emails, reports, Slack messages, proposals, meeting notes.
+Nonetheless, These features compound.
+Use all of them consistently through the day and you're saving time on every document you touch — emails, reports, Slack messages, proposals, meeting notes.
+It's not one big win.
+Therefore, It's a hundred small ones that add up.

 6. Desktop vs Mobile — Why Desktop Saves More Time for Professionals

-Mobile AI keyboards are useful.
-But they're built for short-form, on-the-go communication.
-A quick reply while commuting.
+Nevertheless, Mobile AI keyboards are useful.
+But they're built for short-form, on-the-go stuff.
+Moreover, A quick reply while commuting.
 A WhatsApp message.
 An Instagram caption.
-They weren't built for the sustained, high-stakes writing professionals do at their desks.
+Additionally, They weren't built for the sustained, high-stakes writing professionals do at their desks for hours at a stretch.

-CleverType Desktop is a different product for a different context.
+CleverType Desktop is a genuinely different product for a different context.
 Full stop.

 The desktop advantage: